siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 ---------------

 The metrics section displays an overview of each value for each metric tracked for each node.
-Click "Transpose" to switch the axes (Arrow A in image below).
+Click "Transpose" to switch the axes (arrow A in image below).

-You may use the "Select Parameter" expander to specify certain nodes and/or metrics (Arrow C and D in image below).
+You may use the "Select Parameter" expander to specify certain nodes and/or metrics (arrow C and D in image below).
-Click "Apply" to make those changes (Arrow B in image below).
+Click "Apply" to make those changes (arrow B in image below).
 If you don't specify any nodes and/or metrics, all of the nodes and/or metrics will be shown.

 .. image::  ../../_images/dashboard_images/dashboard_metrics_metric_table.png